Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Redentore

-The church of San Jacopo,
+The church of San Jacopo which was

 demolished to build the Redentore.